Hdoc1509/hrc/packages/input/docs/Textarea.md

 `error`

-Whether the input has an error.
+Whether the textarea has an error.

 Type: `boolean`